 Study in Geneva, the world capital for international organizations dedicated to public health, human rights, social justice, and sustainable development.
-Then explore these issues in urban and rural areas in Morocco.

 What is unique about this program?